musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

 {% endhighlight %}

-- **[Define the Workflow](https://argo-workflows.readthedocs.io/en/release-3.5/workflow-concepts/):** The Workflow defines the SnowSQL steps needed to transfer files from the named external stage (in this case, our Azure Blob storage account) into our Snowflake internal stage, and subsequently copy them into the tables.
+- **[Define the ingestion Workflow](https://argo-workflows.readthedocs.io/en/release-3.5/workflow-concepts/):** The Workflow defines the SnowSQL steps needed to transfer files from the named external stage (in this case, our Azure Blob storage account) into our Snowflake internal stage, and subsequently copy them into the tables.
 The Workflow is structured as a Directed Acyclic Graph (DAG) with the following steps for data ingestion:

   - Create a Named External Stage
   - Load the Data from the named external stage into a target table